4ae9b8/browserhacks/README.md

 The **test** key is an array of expressions for the test.
 It should be a direct copy of the `code` array, except the braces should be filled with a `background: lightgreen;` in case of a selector, or `.selector { background: lightgreen; }` in case of a media expression.
 Take example on other existing hacks.

-Once you’ve done that, simply run `npm run build-database` to complete the hack with a unique ID, a human-readable version, a check for whether or not it’s a legacy hack, and so on.
+Once you’ve done that, simply run `npm run build` to complete the hack with a unique ID, a human-readable version, a check for whether or not it’s a legacy hack, and create dynamic tests.